I am a writer, crafter, and outdoors enthusiast; an organizer, creator, and ideas person.

 - Knitted Coaster Shapes (Salihan Crafts)

 Get outside the round for coasters!
 This tutorial shows you how to design your own shapes (leaves, hearts, and more) for coasters made with i-cord.

 And to keep your mug warm to go with all those coasters, here's a cute and clever pattern for a mug cozy that buttons onto the handle so it stays in place.
 Super cute!

-Better than Store Bought
+Home Decor: Better Than Store Bought

 Imagine you have found pillows at a local shop and they're the perfect color, but they're still a little plain.
 How could you spruce them up?
 How could you make them pop while keeping them comfortable to use?

 Nicky Epstein from Vogue Knitting provides three great pattern ideas to dress up plain pillows and make them really something special.

 I love how these three pillows come together as accents!

 Take your i-cord, braid it, and make a traditional braided rug.
 This tutorial will get you there with photos and brief explanations.

 - Chair Pad (Leftover Knits from Morehouse Farm)